openforis/sepal-doc/docs/source/cookbook/classification.rst

     32.77189961605467,-11.616264558754402,80,Shrublands,Pierrick rambaud
     ...

 The columns used to define the X (longitude) and Y (latitude) coordinates are manually set up in the pop-up window.
-Select :btn:`<fas fa-chevron-left> Next` once every column is filled.
+Select :btn:`<fa-solid fa-chevron-left> Next` once every column is filled.

 .. thumbnail:: ../_images/cookbook/classification/import-training-csv-coords.png
     :group: classification-recipe